jensbouma-codam/So-Long/README.md

 ## Map
 - [x] The program has to take a map with the .ber extension as a first argument.
-- [ ] The map has to be constructed with 3 components: empty space, walls, collectibles.
+- [x] The map has to be constructed with 3 components: empty space, walls, collectibles.
 - [x] The map can be composed of only these 5 characters: 0 for an empty space, 1 for a wall, C for a collectible, E for the exit and P for the player’s starting position.
 - [x] The map must contain one exit, one starting position and at least one collectible.
 - [x] If the map contains a duplicate start and or exit the program must return an error.
-- [ ] The map must be rectangular.
+- [x] The map must be rectangular.
-- [ ] The map must be closed/surrounded by walls, if not the program must return an error.
+- [x] The map must be closed/surrounded by walls, if not the program must return an error.
-- [ ] The map should have a valid path.
+- [x] The map should have a valid path.
-- [ ] The program should be able to parse any kind of map, as long as it respects the maps rules.
+- [x] The program should be able to parse any kind of map, as long as it respects the maps rules.
-- [ ] If any misconfiguration of any kind is encountered in the file, the program must return return "Error\n" followed by an explicit error message of your choice.
+- [x] If any misconfiguration of any kind is encountered in the file, the program must return "Error\n" followed by an explicit error message of your choice.

 ## Usage